Child development: Postnatal depression

 Maternal depression has been shown to influence the mothers' interaction with her child.
-When communicating with their child, depressed mothers fail to make changes to their vocal behaviour, and tend use unstructured vocal behaviours.
-Furthermore, when infants interact with depressed mothers they show signs of stress, such as increased pulse and raised cortisol levels, and make more use of avoidance behaviours, for example looking away, compared to those interacting with healthy mothers.
-The effect of mother-infant interaction at 2 months has been shown to affect the child's cognitive performance at 5 years.
-Recent studies have begun to identify that other forms of psychopathology that may or may not be co-morbidly occurring with maternal depression can independently influence infants' and toddlers' subsequent social-emotional development through effects on regulatory processes within the child-parent attachment.
+When communicating with their child, depressed mothers fail to make changes to their vocal intonation, and tend to use unstructured vocal behaviours.
+Furthermore, compared to when interacting with healthy mothers, infants interacting with depressed mothers show signs of stress, such as increased pulse and raised cortisol levels, and make more use of avoidance behaviours, for example looking away.
+Mother-infant interaction at 2 months has been shown to affect the child's cognitive performance at 5 years.

+Studies have begun to show that other forms of psychopathology (mental illness) can independently influence infants' and toddlers' subsequent social-emotional development through effects on regulatory processes within the child-parent attachment.
 Maternal interpersonal violence-related post-traumatic stress disorder (PTSD), for example, has been associated with subsequent dysregulation of emotion and aggression by ages 4–7 years.

 Maternal drug use

 Cocaine

-Research has provided conflicting evidence regarding the effect of maternal substance use during and after pregnancy on children's development.
-Children exposed to cocaine weigh less than those not exposed at numerous ages ranging from 6 to 30 months.
-Furthermore, studies indicate that the head circumference of children exposed to cocaine is lower than those unexposed.
-On the other hand, two more recent studies found no significant differences between those exposed to cocaine and those who were not in either measure.
+Research has provided conflicting evidence regarding the severity of effects on children's development posed by maternal substance use during and after pregnancy.
+Children exposed to cocaine in utero weigh less than those not exposed at ages ranging from 6 to 30 months.
+Additionally, studies indicate that the head circumference of children exposed to cocaine is lower than those that of children without cocaine exposure.
+However, two more recent studies found no significant differences in either measure between those exposed to cocaine and those who were not.

 Maternal cocaine use may also affect the child's cognitive development, with exposed children achieving lower scores on measures of psychomotor and mental development.
-However, again there is conflicting evidence, and a number of studies indicate no effect of maternal cocaine use on their child's cognitive development.
+Again though, there is conflicting evidence, and a number of studies indicate no effect of maternal cocaine use on a child's cognitive development.

-Motor development can be impaired by maternal cocaine use.
-As is the case for cognitive and physical development, there are also studies showing no effect of cocaine use on motor development.
+Continuing the trend, some studies found maternal cocaine use to impair motor development, while others showed no effect of cocaine use on motor development.